gcraig/gcraig.github.io/about.md

 permalink: /about/
 ---

 A software extremist looking to solve problems constantly.
-Their are many pages "like this, but this one is mine."
+There are many pages "like this, but this one is mine."

 ### More Information